otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

    `// ee('dLb'.replace('L', 'e') +'ug' + '14r'.replace('14', 'ge'));`

-6. switched off the mechanism of replacing the clue: ??
+6. switched off the mechanism related to the manipulation of the clue variable based on the Image's ID.
    ```
    // var el = new Image();
             // Object.defineProperty(el, 'id', {